estnltk/ettenten-experiments/weblang_detection/readme.md

 * `retagger_average_score_kirjak_vs_mittekirjak.py` -- script gives an overview of how many features of web language there are on average in two different categories.
 	- Command line: `python retagger_average_score_kirjak_vs_mittekirjak.py`
 	- The output of script `retagger_results_kirjak_vs_mittekirjak_to_csv.py` is required -- file named `weblang_scores.csv`.

+* `agreement_scores_kirjak_mittekirjak.csv` -- csv-file where filenames are listed together with their agreement scores.
+Agreement score shows how many people agreed on the label that was given to a file.
+Maximum agreement score is 3.

 * `testing_kirjak_vs_mittekirjak_whole_text_score.py` -- for testing purposes to find a threshold value - when files, based on their calculated whole text score, can automatically be labelled as *mittekirjak*.
 	- Command line: `python testing_kirjak_vs_mittekirjak_whole_text_score.py`